cloud4rpi/docs/docs/mqtt_api.md

 # Variable Values

-Send the data from the device in messagges to the following topic:
+Send messages with your variable values to the following topic:

 ```gradle
 devices/{token}/data